top of page

 Winter Safari

 Embarking on a safari during the winter months is a very good decision.
 Being the dry season, the bush is a lot less dense and with fewer waterholes around, animal sightings are abundant!
-As this is outside of the peak season, you can look forward to lower rates but remember to book well in advance if you are wanting to visit places like the Kruger National Park as lodges do get booked up during this period for this very reason!
-There are some fantastic private game reserves in other parts of South Africa so please get in touch if you would like a customised itinerary.
+As this is outside of the peak season, you can look forward to lower rates but remember to book well in advance if you are wanting to visit places like the Kruger National Park as lodges do get booked up during this period for this very reason.

 Whale Watching

 Between June and November, the southern right and humpback whales migrate from Antarctica to South Africa for breeding, birthing, and raising their young and one of the best places to view them is in Hermanus - a gorgeous town in the Western Cape, also known as the ‘Whale Watching Capital of South Africa’.
 Apart from the scenic cliff paths where you can see whales breaching while you walk, there is also a two-hour boat ride that departs from the harbour that will get you close-up sightings of these massive mammals.
-You can either visit for the day or choose to spend one or two nights in one of the beautiful boutique hotels overlooking the ocean, which is something we recommend!
-In fact, we usually include this destination on our customised Garden Route packages, and it is definitely a favourite among our guests.
+You can either visit for the day or choose to spend one or two nights in one of the beautiful boutique hotels overlooking the ocean.

 Cape Winelands